lmatte7/goMesh/README.md

 }
 ```

+## Tests

+Tests for each major radio function are provided in `radio_test.go`.
+The full test suite should be run while the machine running the tests is plugged into a meshtastic radio.
+The current tests are setup to asuume the radio is connected at `/dev/cu.SLAB_USBtoUART` (the default Mac USB address), if the tests are run on another OS this should be changed in `radioSetup()`

 ## Feedback

 This package is still under development.
 Any issues or feedback can be submitted to the [issues](https://github.com/lmatte7/meshGo/issues) page.